 The students will have the opportunity to spend time engaged in the following activities:

 1. Ministry Participation.
 Students will have the opportunity to gain experience by assisting FBC ministries.
-Ministries include the following: city outreach, prison, college, church planting, and more.
+Ministries include the following: international ministry, city outreach, prison ministry, college ministry, and more.

 2. Practical Ministry Observation.
 Throughout the semester, Andy Winn will make aware opportunities to observe real life ministry scenarios; these could include weddings, funerals, hospital visits, etc.